Building your own MCP server for Claude Code: a working tutorial

 After running ten community MCP servers for months, the next step is writing your own.
 Here is the start-to-finish tutorial, including the parts the docs gloss over.

 The first ten MCP servers guide covers wiring up existing servers.
 This piece covers the next step: writing your own.
-It’s a real tutorial — start-to-finish — including the parts where the official docs are thin.
+It is a real tutorial — start to finish — including the parts where the official docs are thin, and grounded in the conversation about what MCP is and is not that has played out across YouTube and r/mcp through the first half of 2025.

-If you’ve been using Claude Code with MCP and started thinking “I wish there was an MCP server for my internal X tool,” this is the piece for you.
+If you have been using Claude Code with MCP and started thinking “I wish there was an MCP server for my internal X tool,” this is the piece for you.

 An MCP server is a process that:

 The simplest useful MCP server is a single tool that does one thing.
-We’re going to build that.
+We are going to build that.

 The example: a “git stats” MCP server